marchv/UIScreenExtension/README.md

         /// The number of points per centimeter for this device public static let pointsPerCentimeter: CGFloat?

+        /// The screen dimension in inches
+        public static let dimensionInInches: CGSize?

+        /// The screen dimension in centimeters
+        public static let dimensionInCentimeters: CGSize?
     }

 The constants will be set to `.none` if the device is unknown.
 This can happen if Apple releases a new iPhone, so please remember to deal with this in your code.